Riverside (D) Green Line in Newton

 - Cash on board is accepted but holds up the line.
 Purchase a Charlie Ticket from the machine, or better yet, have a Charlie Card.

 - Tip: Charlie Cards expire after 5-10 years (new cards have the 10-year expiration).
-Tap your card at a Fare Vending Machine and use the Card/Ticket Information button to find the expiration date under the general information section of the screen.
+On newer cards, the expiration date is on the bottom right of the card.
+If not, tap your card at a Fare Vending Machine and use the Card/Ticket Information button to find the expiration date under the general information section of the screen.

 Questions about the Charlie Card or Charlie Ticket?